 While we're on the subject of the Group Date Cafe, can we just take a moment to appreciate it's 3rd and 4th floors?
 Just to give you an idea, the first two floors are exactly what you'd expect from a "group date cafe".
 Not the last two.
 All the colors turn darker, the place becomes adorned with chains and demonicfaces on the walls, the stuffed bears also turn demonic and appear to be dangling like hanged corpses...
 And this level was supposed to be cute?

 Y'know what really doesn't help?
 The music.
 At first it doesn't sound too bad, just a bit eerie and surprisingly melancholy, but given all the F'ed up imagery, plus that audible... "pulsating"noise in the background, it only makes the situation more uncomfortable.

 An Adult Fear example: during Rise's wedding event to the P4 protagonist, she doesn't have much of a reaction to the fake wedding photo, because she says she has to deal with fans sending things like that to her all the time, and that most of them "are a lot worse than a magical wedding of a prince and a princess".
 Yeah, that doesn't leave much to the imagination, and it's likely Truth in Television too.
 It gets worse if you've played Persona 4, and you realise things like that probably had a hand in spawning her Shadow.

 The Game Over screen.
-Business as usual, for the most part: the standard Velvet Room music plays over the standard Persona scrolling text...while a giant pair of disembodiedcrimson eyes gaze straight at the player, blinking coldly at you.
+Business as usual, for the most part: the standard Velvet Room music, except a whole lot more ominous than usual, plays over the standard Persona scrolling text...while a giant pair of disembodiedcrimson eyes gaze straight at the player, blinking coldly at you.
 Quite a scare if you're not expecting them, or if you really don't like those particular Eye Tropes.